-The VTS Provider can decide whether individual sub-systems are critical or non-critical.
+The VTS provider can decide whether individual sub-systems are critical or non-critical.
 Non-critical sub-systems may be excluded from the overall system availability requirement.

 Note that multiple means of communications and overlapping sensor coverage will increase overall availability.
 Such a solution may result in reduced requirements for the availability of each item of equipment individually.